maryash/maryash.github.io/354/labs/lab_03.md

 cur = conn.cursor()
 ```

-3. Lets do CROSS JOIN and display the results with the following code
+3. Lets execute a CROSS JOIN and display the results using the following code:

 ```sql
 cur.execute("""